Using GA with WordPress

-Simply install the plugin at your WordPress site and activate it.
+Simply install the plugin on your WordPress site and activate it.
 Configuring the plugin is simple.
-On the left of your dashboard you have a box called “Settings.”
+On the left of your dashboard, you have a box called “Settings.”
 Choose Google Analytics for WordPress from the options there.
-Find your Google Analytics ID number and post it in the box on the configuration page that you see at left.
+Find your Google Analytics ID number and post it in the box on the configuration page that you see on the left.

-The plugin site (linked above) gives lots of helpful details and support on making the decisions required for configuring your site.
+The plugin site (linked above) gives lots of helpful details and support for making the decisions required for configuring your site.

 The great thing about the second type of plugin is that you can get a quick checkup on your site dashboard, and then you can go to the Google Analytics site to delve deeper if you see something interesting going on.